CMAP-REPOS/LUI-wiki/1200_Commercial.md

     a separate parcel?*
     -   **A:** Code this as you would any theater in a separate parcel as **1240 Cultural/Entertainment**.

--   ''Q: How do I code an AMC movie theater that is a part of Northbrook Court Mall?
+-   *Q: How do I code an AMC movie theater that is a part of Northbrook Court Mall?
 The theater and adjoining parking lot is in a separate parcel.
-That parcel has a different tax owner from those adjoining parcels for the mall.
+That parcel has a different tax owner from those adjoining parcels for the mall.*
     -   **A:** Code this **1240 Cultural/Entertainment** since it is on its own distinct parcel.

 -   *Q: How do I code a parcel owned by a park district that only has a building on it that is a fitness center along with parking.
 There is no grass, park, tennis courts, etc. on this parcel.*
     -   **A:** Since there is only a building for indoor fitness activities and parking in this parcel and no "open space", code it **1240 Cultural/Entertainment**.

 -   *Q: I'm looking at a parcel in Yorkville that contains two buildings with a shared parking lot.
 The first (larger) building is a bowling alley, and the second (maybe 1/4 the size) houses a Subway and a